gd03champ-swg/logrctx-web/info.md

         - probably by targetting all request to specific pod and checking one by one
     - not loki. works when hit same endpoint from local
         - but sometimes even from local (loki-pignator) querier hangs indifinetly (check this)
-    - api works when restarted for sometime and issue resumes after some quests
+    - api works when restarted for sometime and issue resumes after some quests [this is the issue]
         - could be loki timeput isn't cascaded and all pod goes into wait state one by one (possible theory)
         - custom timeout btw loki and backend could fix this
+    - file rca maybe

 ```